scottfalbo/portfolio/README.md

   + 06/18/2021
     + Built out the studio page.
 Added jQuery controls to hide and show info pop ups.
     + Fixed a bunch of sire wide grid issues and finished overall styling.
+  + 06/19/2021
+    + Dialed in CSS here and there.
+    + Updated seed data for deployment

 ---